techidaily/site-win11-tips/source/_posts/dealing-with-missing-pages-in-microsoft-store-windows.md

 To use these troubleshooting options, follow the below instructions:

 1. Open**Apps & Features** in the Settings app.
-Our guide on[launching Apps and Features in Windows 11](https://www.makeuseof.com/9-ways-to-open-the-apps-features-tool-in-windows-11/) tells you how to access this option.
+Our guide on [launching Apps and Features in Windows 11](https://www.makeuseof.com/9-ways-to-open-the-apps-features-tool-in-windows-11/) tells you how to access this option.
 2. Search for and click on the**three dots** next to the Microsoft Store.
 3. Choose**Advanced options.**
 4. Click the**Repair.**